khoadangnguyenn/LearnTrack-AI/README.md

-# LearnTrack AI: Student Performance Prediction
+# LearnTrack AI: Predictive Academic Modeling

 LearnTrack AI is a machine learning pipeline for predicting student pass probability based on behavioral logs and lab submission patterns.